 Getting your Observability CoE off the ground requires commitment, but the goal is not to overload your team with additional meetings.
 Start small, find your rhythm, and gradually increase as the CoE begins to deliver real value.

-Begin with weekly or bi-weekly meetings, keeping them around 30–45 minutes.
-These should focus on the essentials: what has been completed, what’s next, and anything blocking progress.
 A key task in the early meetings will be prioritizing the focus areas and/or initiatives (examples above) the team will tackle first.
 Given the list of objectives or tasks (e.g., tools audit, synthetic monitoring for critical workflows), it’s important to determine which actions deliver the most immediate value and align closely with existing business goals.
 This helps ensure that the CoE doesn't feel like an extra task on top of an already busy IT schedule.

 Remember, the goal is to let the CoE grow at a pace that delivers results without overwhelming the team.
 Start small, prioritize effectively, and stay connected to leadership.
-I've included a sample CoE meeting agenda and a quarterly update slide in the sample deck for reference.
+(I've included a sample CoE meeting agenda and a quarterly update slide in the sample deck for reference.)

 Take the deck, update it with your organization’s specific context, and grab some time on your proposed sponsor’s calendar.
 Secure buy-in, form your team, and start getting those meetings on the books to set your CoE in motion.